CalamityAdam/iot/ruby/projects/hash_map_lru_cache/README.md

   the array, and then hash the array.
 This'll make it so every unordered version of that same object will hash to the same value.

-#### Notes:

-* **Don't spend more than 30 minutes working on hashing functions**.
-Great hashing functions are hard to write.
-Your goal is to write a good-enough hashing function and move forth to the fun stuff ahead!
-Call over a TA if needed.
-* **Avoid using byebug inside your hash methods**.
-The functioning of byebug's internal code will cause this to break since it calls Array#hash.
-* **You may want to refer to the resource on [XOR][xor-info]** (`^` in Ruby).
-XOR is a great tool for hashing because it's fast, and it provides a good, nearly uniform output of bits.

 [More reading on hash functions][hash-info].